-Can you remember when was the last time you woke up without an alarm clock feeling fresh and not needing coffee ?
-If the answer is no you are not alone …”The recommendation for adults is 8 hours of sleep x night.
-It might not surprise you but you may be surprised by the consequences”.
-In the first part of the Blog we share recent important research that explains why we need sleep, based on a fantastic book by Matthew Walker.
+Do you remember when was the last time you woke up without an alarm clock feeling refreshed and not needing coffee ?
+If the answer is no you are not alone.
+“The recommendation for adults is 8 hours of sleep x night”, says sleep expert Matthew Walker in. his book “Why we sleep”.
+“It might not surprise you but you may be surprised by the consequences” of not getting enough rest.

 The last research about the importance of sleep shows:

 That routinely sleeping 6 or 7 hours a night can weaken our immune system, more than double our risk of cancer, disrupts our blood sugar levels to the point of pre-diabetic, increase the likelihood of our coronary arteries becoming blocked and brittle, and raise our risk of cardiovascular disease, stroke and congestive heart failure.

 Sleep is also essential for our emotional well-being.
 It helps us to navigate next day social and psychological challenges with composure and allows our brains to process and integrate our experiences, providing a “consoling neurochemical bath” that modifies painful memories and inspires creativity.

 During sleep, our bodies boost our immune system, preventing infections and illnesses.
 In the brain, sleep enhances our ability to learn, memorise and make logical decisions.
 It also restores our metabolic state by fine-tuning the balance of insulin and circulating glucose.